 WisdomTree Asset Management uses Standard & Poor's Global Industry Classification Standards ("S&P GICS") to define companies within a sector.
 The following sectors are included in the Fund: consumer discretionary, consumer staples, energy, financials, health care, industrials, information technology, materials, real estate, communication services, and utilities.
 A sector is comprised of multiple industries.
 For example, the energy sector is comprised of companies in, among others, the natural gas, oil and petroleum industries.
-As of September 30, 2021, companies in the financials sector comprised a significant portion of the Fund.
+As of September 30, 2022, companies in the financials, health care, and industrials sectors comprised a significant portion of the Fund.